dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 ## Recap

-The original goal was **not** to see how fast each language could go, it was was to measure the length of time needed to write a solution in that language, and to subjectively measure the maintainability of that final solution learning about the gotchas on the way.
+The original goal was **not** to see how fast each language could go.
+Rather, it was was to measure the length of time needed to write a solution and subjectively measure the maintainability of said solution, all while learning each language's gotchas on the way.
-But in the end everyone wants benchmarks.
+But, in the end, everyone wants benchmarks.

 It was assumed that runtimes would all be approximately the same, since this should have been an IO-bound problem.
 So why care about the speed of the language?
-Well, on my old MacBook Pro with a 5200 RPM HDD, this was not true.
-Is it true on my SSD?
+Well, on my old MacBook Pro with a 5200 RPM HDD, this was not true and, surprisingly, it still isn't on my SSD.
-It still isn't.

 ## The Hardware